abinit/abinit/INSTALL_CentOS.md

 5. __fftw3__<br />
     `sudo dnf install fftw fftw-devel`

 6. __python interpreter__<br />
     `sudo dnf install python3`

 __!!!
 Important :__

+Before continuing, it is important to test if your development environment is properly configured.<br />
-To check if the MPICH package is functional, you can execute the following command :
+For example, to check if the MPICH package is functional, you can execute the following command :

     mpif90 --version